 To understand your Net Promoter Score better, start by comparing it with the average scores within your industry, and compare it against both direct and indirect competitors.

 When comparing NPS scores, it’s important to understand what market you’re operating in.
-Some businesses have more positive image than others.
-Department stores for example, bring more happiness to customers than banks and insurance companies, thus they tend to have higher NPS.
+Some businesses have a more positive image than others.
+Department stores, for example, bring more happiness to customers than banks and insurance companies, thus they tend to have higher NPS.

-If you are in a travel business you can’t compare yourself with a company that provides internet or TV services.
+If you are in a travel business you can’t compare yourself to a company that provides internet or TV services.
 It will simply give you the wrong idea.

 NPS shouldn’t be the end point of your benchmarking process, conduct a competitive analysis.
 It will significantly broaden your ideas and inspiration base, pinpoint your weaknesses and strengths.